apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.4.x/migration-guide/migration-to-classic.md

          .build();
    ```

--  Favor `standard-strict` cookie policy when using HttpClient 5.0.
+-  Favor the `strict` cookie policy when using HttpClient 5.0.

 -  Use response timeout to define the maximum period of inactivity until receipt of response data.